Columbia University to pay $200 million settlement to federal government over anti-discrimination investigations

 Columbia University will pay a $200 million settlement to the federal government as part of an agreement to resolve investigations into alleged violations of anti-discrimination laws.

-In a statement posted by Columbia's Office of President, the university says the settlement will be paid out over three years, along with an additional $21 million to settle investigations brought by the United States Equal Employment Opportunity Commission.
+In a statement posted by Columbia's Office of President, the university says the $200 million will be paid out over three years, along with an additional $21 million to settle investigations brought by the United States Equal Employment Opportunity Commission.

 The Trump administration accused Columbia of failing to stop antisemitism on campus and has been withholding $400 million in federal grants from the school since early March.